misener/alfred-applepodcasts/README.md

-# alfred-applepodcasts
+# Apple Podcasts for Alfred

-This is a readme.md
+This is a custom workflow for the [Alfred app][https://www.alfredapp.com/] that lets you search the Apple Podcasts directory.